nikitasmen/UnixKit/README.md

-# KubuntuCustoms
+# UnitKit

 A collection of custom Bash scripts for Linux environment automation and productivity enhancement.

 ## Overview

-KubuntuCustoms offers various utility scripts that help automate common tasks and enhance productivity in a Linux environment.
+UnitKit offers various utility scripts that help automate common tasks and enhance productivity in a Linux environment.
 These scripts cover various aspects of system management, file operations, and development workflows.

 ## Scripts